bradyhouse/house/fiddles/compass/fork.md

-Aurelia (sample fork)
+Compass (sample fork)
 ======

-Executing the command `./fiddle.sh "fork" "aurelia" "0000" "fiddle-0100-Fork"` from the `scripts` directory produces the following output.
+Executing the command `./fiddle.sh "fork" "compass" "0000" "fiddle-0100-Fork"` from the `scripts` directory produces the following output.